-Some motors only provide two positions, either open or closed.
+Some motors provide two positions, either open or closed.
 An outside/recirculation mode door is an example of this type of motor.
 Others are variable-position actuators; a temperature blend door actuator is an example of this type of motor.
-It also provides feedback to the controller.
+It provides position feedback to the controller.

 The controller uses voltage reversal to drive the motor back and forth.
-It receives input from the operator through the dash controller and from various input sensors.
-It then operates the compressor and air mix and mode doors to provide the desired humidity and temperature settings.
-The controller is able to check the actual position of the door after making an adjustment through the use of a potentiometer located inside the motor assembly.
+It receives input from the operator through the dash controller and various input sensors.
+It then operates the compressor, air mix, and mode doors to provide the desired humidity and temperature settings.
+It can check the door's actual position after making an adjustment with a potentiometer located inside the motor assembly.